 1. Place the BS at the positioner, such that blocking effect in the vertical domain is minimized.

-2. Align the manufacturer declared coordinate system orientation (D.2) of the BS with the coordinate system used by the test system.3.
-The measurement device characteristics shall be: Detection mode set to True RMS.
+2. Align the manufacturer declared coordinate system orientation (D.2) of the BS for test beam direction(s) in test beam direction set in sub-clause 4.9.3.2with the coordinate system used by the test system.

+2a.
+Align the coordinate system orientation for EEIRP defined in Figure 6.9.5.1-1 with the coordinate system used by the test system.

+2b.
+Align the coordinate system orientation for supported mechanical tilts (D.64) with the coordinate system used by the test system.

+3. The measurement device characteristics shall be: Detection mode set to True RMS.

 4. Set the BS to transmit on both polarizations according to applicable test configuration in clause 4.8 using the corresponding test model NR-FR1-TM1.1 described in TS 38.141-1 [3], clause 4.9.2.

+4a.
+Set the BS with first mechanical tilt within declared mechanical tilt range (D.64) at positioner.